VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 In the search algorithms described here below we define a graph to visit in which every labirinth's room is a node.
 The root is the Enter room and the Exit is one of the children.

 ##### `astar.pl`
-implements the heuristic driven search algorithm A*.
+implements the heuristic driven search algorithm A* through BFS.
 The code is structured in "helper method" (astar_aux) e "wrapper method" (astar), the seconds provides the init value to the first.
 The expanded node are tracked two sorted lists (open nodes and closed nodes) from standard Prolog library ordset.

 So `astar_aux` declares:
 - 1. a recursive part to explore state space (completeness).